 2. Get tipsy on a wine tour

-It’s no secret that I love wine tours and it’s also well known that Kelowna is one of the best places in Canada for wine.
-So it’s really not surprising we went on not one, but two wine tours during our visit!
+It’s no secret that I love wine tours and it’s also well-known that Kelowna is one of the best places in Canada for wine.
+So, it’s really not surprising that we went on not one, but two wine tours during our most recent visit!

-Now if you’re wondering why, well, there’s actually a few wine regions around Kelowna and no tour will take you to all of them – there are simply just too many wineries!
+Now if you’re wondering why, well, there are actually a few wine regions around Kelowna, and no tour will take you to all of them – there are simply just too many wineries in Kelowna!

 Wanting to experience more, we did one tour through West Kelowna and one through East Kelowna.
-Of course, for most people, one tour is enough and my advice is that you simply must do at least one!
+If you want to venture a little farther, Lake Country on the way to Vernon is another great place for a wine tour.
+Of course, for most people, one Kelowna wine tour is enough and my advice is that you simply must do at least one!

 The wine region around Kelowna is famous for Riesling and Gewürztraminer but there is a much larger variety that includes favorites such as Pinot Noir and amazing Rose.

 What I loved most about the wineries around Kelowna is that they’re testing the waters and making some very unconventional wines.
-To me, wine isn’t all about tradition and more of a forever evolving industry where creativity is endless.
+To me, wine isn’t all about tradition and is more of a forever-evolving industry where creativity is endless.

 In Kelowna, there are literally dozens of companies that offer different wine tours.
-There’s really no easy way to choose the right one, but you can see some of the best available wine tours here.
-Just pick one that suits your budget and wine tasting style!
+There’s really no easy way to choose the right tour but I highly recommend this sightseeing wine tour for its affordable price, inclusions, and fantastic reviews!

 3. Explore the local cuisine on a food tour

 Our food tour through Kelowna made five stops at different restaurants around the city.
 At each place, we tried foods from some of the best restaurants in town and the portions were huge.
-It’s certainly not a tour you’ll leave hungry!
+We even got to enjoy a special paired beverage at the end!
+It’s certainly not a tour you’ll leave hungry from!

-We did our tour with Okanagan Foodie Tours and couldn’t recommend them enough.
-We had a fantastic time and at only $75 per person for the tour, it’s really good value!
+We did our Spirit of Downtown Tour with Okanagan Foodie Tours and couldn’t recommend them enough.
+We had a fantastic time and at only $95 CAD per person for the tour, it’s really good value!

-If you’re in Kelowna in winter then be sure to head up for some skiing and snowboarding.
-There’s plenty of runs for all levels and the village at the resort is filled with awesome places to stay!
+If you’re in Kelowna in winter then be sure to take on one of the top BC activities and head up for some skiing and snowboarding at their local ski field called Big White Ski Resort.
+There are plenty of runs for all levels and the views from there are epic.

 5. Visit Kangaroo Creek Farm